 Finding: Building Materials, Hardware - Worn / Aged and/or Damaged.
 Photos of the Building Materials, are in the photos attached.

 This may have been caused by water damage, moisture and/or general wear and tear.
-Replacement or repair (which ever is appropriate and cost effective) is up to you of the items attached.
+We highly recommend replacement or repair (which ever is appropriate and cost effective) of the items as per the photos attached.